input-output-hk/essential-cardano-content/content/article/tomorrow-22th-feb-1430-utc-in-the-gimbalabs-sessions-world-a-new-edition-of-gimbalabsopen-spaces.md

 ---
-title: 'Tomorrow, 22th feb, 1430 utc, in the "Gimbalabs sessions" world: a new edition of Gimbalabs👩‍🍳Open Spaces!'
+title: '22th Feb, 1430 UTC, in the "Gimbalabs sessions" world: a new edition of Gimbalabs👩‍🍳Open Spaces!'
 tags:
   - Gimbalabs